aplteam/MarkAPL/Docs/MarkAPL.md

 * If an attempted definition of a special attribute fails due to an error like a missing `=` or an odd number of `"` etc. then it's not going to become a special attribute definition but ordinary data; that means it will show in the document.
 * Although for ordinary links special attributes can be assigned, for links using a link reference this is not supported.
-However, for the link reference definition as such special attributes **can** be assigned.
+However, for the link reference definition as such special attributes *can* be assigned.
+* For sub-TOCs the syntax is `<<SubTOC {.centerin}>>`.
+The space is redundant.

 ##### Assigning a class name